 It is that time of the current year, when one can almost taste the coppery tang of harnessed potential and invisible forces stirring into uncertain patterns of destructive force, that one is compelled to look beyond the narrow horizon of one’s preferences to step out into a larger world.
 Today we shall resist that compulsion and instead stride ever onward on the beaten path.

 The Stygian Garden of Abelia Prem is that rarest of animals, the 3rd party retroclone adventure.
-Like a unicorn or a Mk II Tiger Tank, its appearance causes consternation and delight in equal measure.
+Like a unicorn or a Mk II Tiger Tank, its rare appearance causes consternation and delight in equal measure.
 Kickstarted and authored by the enigmatic and seldom heard of Clint Krause, Stygian Garden is a nice foray into faery-tale esque weirdness without the habitual trappings of SHOCK AND OUTRAGE I have sadly come to expect from mainstream Lotfp (or at the very least adventures by James Raggi).
 Proper fucking weird fantasy.

-Stygian garden takes place in a dilapidated mansion and its overgrown garden, haunted by animated marble statuary and odd faery-tale creatures, on a quest for a rose that is said to have been harvested from the banks of the River Styx itself.
+Stygian garden takes place in a dilapidated mansion and its overgrown garden, haunted by animated marble statuary and odd faery-tale creatures, and concerns a quest for a rose that is said to have been harvested from the banks of the River Styx itself.
 The faery-tale weirdness permeates the adventure and represents a nice deviation from the more common lovecraftian horror or traditional S&S fantasy smorgasboard that dominates most of the nominally very creative OSR.
 There is mention of Dwarves and the whole feels a bit too fantastical for Loftps default 17th century setting but I guess one could always place the mansion of Abelia Prem in another dimension or blame it on gypsies or whatever.
 You could probably dump it in Zak’s Vornheim without causing too much of a thematic cacophony, provided you find a way around the differences in climate (Vornheim snow, Abelia Prem house verdant overgrown garden).
 For a homegame you should be able to fit it in without much trouble, provided you lean more towards the early reinassance/late medieval then the early medieval/antiquity period.

 It begins with a page of introductory backstory followed by a rumour table.